The Johri, Jaipur

 The Experience -

 Back at The Johri, a delightful à la carte breakfast is laid out in the open courtyard, tables set so you can gaze upon the façade while enjoying fresh fruit, parathas and eggs.
-The team also gently encouraged (read: lovingly coerced) a helping of the pancakes, and after being pleasantly stuffed, the last couple of hours are spent soaking up every moment before it is, sadly, time to say goodbye.
+The team also gently encouraged (read: lovingly coerced) a helping of the pancakes, and after being pleasantly stuffed, the last couple of hours are spent soaking up every moment before sadly, it’s time to say goodbye.

 The Feeling -